Best Peanut Butter and Jelly Cookie Recipe without Flour

 - Carefully move the cookies to a cooling rack.
 Let it cool completely.

-- With your index fingertip, press in the middle to further indent the well. (be careful if the cookies are still hot)
+- Using the back of the 1/2 teaspoon, press in the middle to indent a well. (be careful if the cookies are still a bit hot)

-- In a small bowl, add the watermelon jelly and give it a good stir.
-Then add about a 1/4 tsp of jelly to each cookie, filling the well.
+- In a small bowl, add the jelly and give it a good stir.
+Then add about a 1/2 tsp of jelly to each cookie, filling the well.

 Notes